 Typically, mole mapping is done by means of photography or digital images of the whole body surface.
 This is kept as a record for future comparison to identify new lesions, or track changes in existing lesions.

 There are automated systems available for mole mapping which are extremely accurate, but must be used in conjunction with a clinical examination by a doctor.

-When caught early at a stage where it is confined to the epidermis, melanoma is considered completely curable.
-In fact, the survival rate for a melanoma less than 1 mm deep at five years is 94 percent.
-The five year survival rate for patients with stage IV melanoma is less than 15 percent.
+When caught early at a stage where it is confined to the epidermis, melanoma is considered to be completely curable.
+In fact, the survival rate for a melanoma less than 1 mm deep at five years is 94%.
+Comparatively, the five-year survival rate for patients with stage IV melanoma is less than 15 percent.

 Early detection of melanoma can dramatically improve the rate of cures and survival in the disease; however, the early signs of melanoma are ambiguous, and the lesions can easily be mistaken for moles.
 For a person with a lot of moles, it may not be immediately obvious that a new lesion has appeared.

-Studies have shown that mole mapping using digital photography can improve detection of early melanoma.
-In one study the chance of detecting melanoma increased by 17 percent with digital dermoscopy.
-In another, total body photography was found to improve detection of new or subtle melanomas that did not fit the classical clinical profile of the disease.
+Studies have shown that mole mapping using digital photography can improve the early detection of melanoma.
+In one study, the chance of detecting melanoma increased by 17% when digital dermoscopy was employed.
+In another study, total body photography was found to improve the detection of new or subtle melanomas that did not fit the classical clinical profile of the disease.

 Lesions of concern include those that resemble melanoma, basal cell carcinoma, or squamous cell carcinoma.